 You can also connect gaming consoles through these routers.
 Otherwise, there are no pre-built options to point, click, and install.

-Finally, Windscribe works with TOR but only through the standalone app and not through the VPN’s browser extensions.
+Finally, Windscribe can work with TOR but not without the standalone app and not through the VPN’s browser extensions.

 3. Features of Windscribe

-The first thing a new Windscribe user will notice is the ease of installation and setup.
+One thing you will notice as a starter to this VPN is the ease of installation and setup.
 For any issues that may present during this stage, there are a handful of useful and well-made video tutorials.

-This speaks to Windscribe’s niche as a hassle-free VPN service for the casual Internet user who wants a high level of privacy and security.
+This speaks to Windscribe’s niche as a hassle-free VPN service for users who wants a high level of security.

 While it doesn’t have the customization or more technical features of other products, it certainly delivers on its promise of intuitive UI and great Help functionality.

-One of Windscribe’s notable features is the ability to connect from unlimited devices simultaneously.
+As earlier said, a notable features this VPN offers is the ability to connect from unlimited devices simultaneously.
 This is something that few other services provide, usually topping out around five or six.

 This might not be exciting for every user, but if you find yourself needing privacy for several devices on a regular basis, Windscribe is a great candidate for your VPN service.